Policies

 Plagiarism

 The WAME defines plagiarism as “the use of others’ published and unpublished ideas or words (or other intellectual property) without attribution or permission and presenting them as new and original rather than derived from an existing source.”
-Before publication, all articles in ACE-QI are checked by plagiarism detection software (iThenticate).
+Before publication, all manuscripts are screened using iThenticate for text similarity.
+Any concerns identified during screening will be discussed with the authors.

 The WAME defines self-plagiarism as “practice of an author using portions of their previous writings on the same topic in another of their publications, without specifically citing it formally in quotes.”
 Text recycling (repeating text from a previously published paper) may be acceptable in the Methods section if the submitting author is describing a technique described in previous studies.
 The recycled text should be from a paper written by the submitting author or their co-authors, and the original paper should be cited.
 Authors who need to recycle text in their Methods section should note this in their cover letter and explain why the circumstances require it.